 Guana Island Rooms

 Each of Guana's cottages is named for an island in the Caribbean.
-During our first stay, we had Eleuthra, straddling the spine of a hill and affording us outstanding views of Muskmelon Bay to the left, Long Man's Point to the right, and the U.S. Virgin Islands dead ahead.
-Even the view from our bathroom was better than most rooms you'll stay in at other resorts, with White Bay Beach right below and bougainvillea, Pride of Barbados, and other floral delights framing the doorway.
-The cottage itself was simple and well-appointed, with a bed near the window that gave us perhaps the best wake-up call possible, the sun and morning breeze streaming warmly through.
+Eleuthra straddles the spine of a hill and has outstanding views of Muskmelon Bay to the left, Long Man's Point to the right, and the U.S. Virgin Islands dead ahead.
+Even the view from the bathroom was better than most rooms at other resorts, with White Bay Beach right below and bougainvillea, Pride of Barbados, and other floral delights framing the doorway.
+The cottage itself was simple and well-appointed, with a bed near the window that gives the best wake-up call possible, the sun and morning breeze streaming warmly through.
 For exceptional privacy, check out North Beach Cottage far from the main area, accessible by golf cart.

 Guana Island Dining

 Meals here are fabulous, made more so by the spectacular sunsets and St. Thomas's twinkle in the distance when darkness descends.
-On one of our Guana visits, we supped on creamy spinach soup, crunchy duck, and pan-fried flounder with spicy pineapple salsa accompanied by an explosively red sunset that almost made us forget how extraordinary the food was.
+The menu includes dishes like creamy spinach soup, crunchy duck, and pan-fried flounder with spicy pineapple salsa.

 Guana Island Amenities